UniCoR: Modality Collaboration for Robust Cross-Language Hybrid Code Retrieval: Evaluation Settings

 \textbf{Train data.} To ensure fairness, we followed previous work \cite{li2023zc3} and used the code translation dataset from CodeNet \cite{Puri2021CodeNet} for training.
 This dataset covers three programming languages (i.e., Ruby, Python, and Java) and includes a total of 50,868 function-level implementations addressing 4,053 distinct programming problems.
 We retained its original settings and used the data corresponding to the first 3,500 problems for model training.

 \textbf{Test data}.
-To ensure a comprehensive and challenging evaluation, two sets of test datasets are employed: (1) The empirical study benchmark, including CodeJamData \cite{Nafi2019CLCDSACL}, AtCoder \cite{Nafi2019CLCDSACL}, XLCoST \cite{Zhu2022XLCoSTAB}, and CodeSearchNet \cite{guo2022unixcoder}.
+To ensure a comprehensive and challenging evaluation, two sets of test datasets are employed: (1) The empirical study benchmark, which includes CodeJamData \cite{Nafi2019CLCDSACL}, AtCoder \cite{Nafi2019CLCDSACL}, XLCoST \cite{Zhu2022XLCoSTAB}, and CodeSearchNet \cite{guo2022unixcoder}.
 (2) To further evaluate the model's generalization capability in complex cross-language scenarios, we constructed a new dataset from the large-scale multilingual benchmark XCodeEval \cite{khan2024xcodeeval}.
-This test dataset carefully selects functionally similar code pairs across 11 mainstream programming languages, strategically covering: 1) Languages encountered during backbone pretraining (e.g., Java, Python, Go, Ruby, JavaScript, PHP); 2) Other frequently used languages (e.g., C, C++, C\#); and 3) Languages unseen by the model during training (e.g., Rust, Scala).
+This test dataset carefully is selected from functionally similar code pairs across 11 mainstream programming languages, strategically covering: 1) Languages encountered during backbone pretraining (e.g., Java, Python, Go, Ruby, JavaScript, PHP); 2) Other frequently used languages (e.g., C, C++, C\#); and 3) Languages unseen by the model during training (e.g., Rust, Scala).

 All evaluation data underwent a rigorous screening process: 1) \textbf{Static analysis filtering}.
 Tree-sitter is used to remove code samples with syntax errors or incomplete structures; 2) \textbf{Mitigation of testing bias}.
-To avoid evaluation results being influenced by the frequent occurrence of common functions (such as quick sort), we will randomly select code samples with similar functions in the same language to ensure that no more than 10 code samples are retained for each function; 3) \textbf{Data Deduplication for Unbiased Evaluation}.
-To ensure the validity of the evaluation, the training and test data were deduplicated to prevent overlap and thus avoid potential bias in the test results.
+To avoid evaluation results being influenced by the frequent occurrence of common functions (such as quick sort), we randomly select code samples that implement similar functions in the same language to ensure that no more than 10 code samples are retained for each function; 3) \textbf{Data Deduplication for Unbiased Evaluation}.
+To ensure the validity of the evaluation, the train and test data were deduplicated to prevent overlap and thus avoid potential bias in the test results.

 Table \ref{tab:dataset-statistics} presents key statistics for all evaluation datasets, where \textbf{\#Languages} denotes the total number of programming languages covered, \textbf{\#Datasize} denotes the average number of code–text sample pairs per language, \textbf{\#Problems} denotes the total number of functionally independent problems, and \textbf{Code Tokens} and \textbf{NL Tokens} denote the average token counts for code and natural language descriptions, respectively.
 This multidimensional and multilingual evaluation setup enables us to thoroughly examine the robustness of the model's semantic understanding and its generalization capabilities in cross-language scenarios.